vmware-archive/dataTx-geode-health/dataTx-geode-health-api/README.md

 ### Email

-GART can be configured to send email notification for monitoring alerts.
+This tools can be configured to send email notification for monitoring alerts.

 Using the following environment variables